 Here's where many of the city's intellectual and theatrical elites live.
-The Upper West Side is home to Columbia University, Lincoln Center, the American Museum of Natural History, and a substantial dining and nightlife scene.
+The Upper West Side is also home to Columbia University, Lincoln Center, the American Museum of Natural History, and a substantial dining and nightlife scene.
 Its closeness to Central Park makes it one of the most sought-after and lavish places to stay.

 When staying at an LVH luxury apartment in New York, guests may want to step away from their private residence for a night on the town, complete with lavish dining.
 From decadent gastronomic feasts to fresh health conscious eats, the city is teeming with beautiful restaurants.
 Below are eight must-visit fine dining experiences.
 For more about some of Manhattan’s hottest fusion cuisines, click here.

 Atomix is tucked into a foyer of a walk-up apartment building.
 There are no menus in this speakeasy culinary adventure.
-Instead, guests enjoy a 10-course gastronomic experience of modern Korean fare.
+Instead, you will enjoy a 10-course gastronomic experience of modern Korean fare.

 Catch puts a contemporary spin on classic seafood fare to appeal to the modern diner.
-The dishes here are sophisticated, yet approachable like Truffle Sashimi, A5 Wagyu on a rock, mushroom spaghetti, and Cantonese lobster.
+Dishes here are sophisticated, yet approachable like Truffle Sashimi, A5 Wagyu on a rock, mushroom spaghetti, and Cantonese lobster.

 There is a plethora of hearty and authentic Italian food available at this restaurant in the heart of Greenwich Village.
-The wine pairings are first class, and the ambiance is just plain gorgeous.
+Wine pairings are first class, and the ambiance is just plain gorgeous.
 A must-try is Carbone's signature spicy rigatoni a la vodka.

-In recent months, Daniel has been given a facelift bringing it into the 21st century; however, the food has never been fresher.
+Daniel has been given a facelift bringing it into the 21st century, and the food has never been fresher.
 Generous entrees such as North Carolina swordfish with an eggplant-tahini marmalade, hand-rolled couscous ramp, and garlic mustard cress butter, fill the menu.